SteveOv/debingest/README.md

 - `-p`/`--period`: the optional orbital period to use - calculated if omittedes
 - `-pl`/`--plot-lc`: instructs the pipeline to plot each lightcurve to a png
 - `-pf`/`--plot-fold`: instructs the pipeline to plot each folded LC to a png
+- `-tc`/`--trim-clip`: optional time range to trim from the final LCs
+  - must have two values - a start and end time (i.e.: -tc 51005.0 51007.5)
+  - trim clips are applied last thing before writting JKTEBOP in & dat files

 The `-sys` or `--sys-name` argument will be set to the same value as the target if no value given.
 It is used for the file and directory name for the output